objcio/articles/2014-05-08-custom-container-view-controller-transitions.md

     }
     animator = (animator ?: [[PrivateAnimatedTransition alloc] init]);

-If we have a delegate and it returns an animator, we will use that.
+If we have a delegate, and it returns an animator, we will use that.
 Otherwise, we will create our own private default animator of class `PrivateAnimatedTransition`.
 We will implement this next.

 Although the default animation is somewhat different than that of `Animator`, the code looks surprisingly similar.
 Here is the full implementation: